Teddy34/gatsby-blog/blog/2019-09-14/index.md

 const isOdd = negate(isEven);
 const isOddOldWay = num => !isEven(num);

-const hasAtLeatOneElement = negate(isEmpty);
+const hasAtLeastOne = negate(isEmpty);

-const hasAtLeastOneTruePermission = flow( getEnabledPermissionList, // reuse from above :) hasAtLeatOneElement
+const hasAtLeastOneTruePermission = flow( getEnabledPermissionList, // reuse from above :) hasAtLeastOne
 );
 ```

-This is my experience that it's better to build opposite functions based on
+This is my experience that it's better to build opposite functions based on only one implementation.
+In imperative programming, a small `!`  is often used, as we are manipulating functions, having a function that wraps another one and returns the opposite boolean if very useful.
+Classic point free style bonus, it also reads very well and is hard to typo.

+This function is accompagnied by a lost of small utilities that perform also dumb things like `eq`, `isNull`, `isNil`, and others.
+The spirit is the same.
+By the same occasion, we stopped spending time of the best way to detect `null` from `undefined` or checking is a number is really a number.
+Time is better spent elsewhere, believe me...

 #### map vs reduce vs forEach

 48 `map`, 5 `reduce` are 5 `forEach`.
 Wow I didn't expected to have so few reduces and so many forEach.
 After close examination, all the `forEach` are justified.
 If you are not familiar with those, they are the bread and butter of every FP article out there.

-`map`usage seems pretty standard to me.
+`map` usage seems pretty standard to me.
 The idea of a type transformation (think projection) applied to a list can be applied everywhere.
 One might wonder why we do not use the native `Array.prototype.map`.
 Again we don't have a specific rule about it, but Lodash's map applies to object and map collections, can use the builtin `get` style iterator and benefit from the curry/data-last FP combo.
 Of course it means a lot of unaries easy to name, reuse, test and compose.

 `reduce` might a FP star, but in the end, Lodash's utilities, probably often built on top of `reduce` solves most of our use cases.
 I would still recommend the function for studying.
 I was expecting that some of the heavy FP recipes that we use might be one day refactored in a high performance unreadable piece of code relying on `reduce` or older fast loop tools, but, after some iterations on performance analysis, none of these have been flagged for a rewrite.
 Speaking of performance, we have what I would consider a high number of `memoize` imports in the codebase, especially after having most of the expensive stuff in redux selectors already using memoization techniques from the fantastic `reselect` library.